Money and Happiness: An Enriching Relationship?

 In your own experience, you must have noticed that getting a raise or bonus didn’t make you happier long-term.
 The initial euphoria quickly dissipates as you get used to the new pay.
 Again, buying a new smartphone, or the latest trending gadget didn’t do much for your happiness.

-But don’t be in a hurry to discount money as an enabler of happiness.
 Here a some of ways you can spend money, backed by science, that is guaranteed to give you more lasting pleasure:

 Buying more time